Galsor/Valet/README.md

 With Valet, you can experience the cutting-edge of AI research and explore the potential of natural language processing for your own projects.
 The demonstrator provides a user-friendly interface for asking questions and receiving responses in real-time, giving you a glimpse into the exciting future of intelligent virtual assistants.

-Features:
+## Features:

-State-of-the-art generative AI for Open Q&A
+- State-of-the-art generative AI for Open Q&A
-Sources responses from Telegram conversations in a group named Galion's Project User-friendly interface for asking questions and receiving responses in real-time
+- Sources responses from Telegram conversations in a group named Galion's Project
+- User-friendly interface for asking questions and receiving responses in real-time

+## Data management
+Most of the historical data is used to answer questions. the last part of the dataset is used for validation purpose (i.e. not included in the document store) and therefore not accessible for answer generation

+## Services:
+- Vectorize telegram export
+- Answers questions
+- Run the app